boturnbow/monarisa/_posts/2020-04-18-assemble-outside.md

 ![Rolling Over Gravel](/assets/images/assembly-rolling.jpeg)

 Before lashing on the beams I needed to attach the dolphin striker.
 I'm using 1/4" Dyneema for the dolphin stay and 4mm double braid for the lanyards.
 It took 16 feet of rope to make four turns for each lanyard.
-I marked the center of the stay by sewing through a piece of twine.
+I marked the center of the stay by sewing through a piece of twine and then sewed a leather sleeve over that to hold the line tight in the dolphin striker.

 ![Dolphin Stay Lashings](/assets/images/assembly-dolphin-1.jpeg)